gaultier/blog/wait_process_timeout.md

 - `eb` does not have a timeout

 So let's implement our own that does both!
 As we'll see, it's much less straightforward, and thus more interesting, than I thought.
-It's a whirlwind tour through Unix deeps.
+It's a whirlwind tour through Unix deeps and how various operating systems fare in that regard.

 ## What are we building?